Simmering / Eurasia

 Proxy Network

-Russia (CSTO patron): retains formal security guarantees over both Kyrgyzstan and Tajikistan but has been unable to broker demarcation or lasting resolution.
+Russia (CSTO patron to both): holds formal security guarantees over Kyrgyzstan and Tajikistan but has failed to broker demarcation and is losing patron primacy.

 Battle Deaths